-Login type Helpdesk details holding securities in Demat Please contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com or contact at or contact at 022- 23058738 and 22-23058542- 43. holding securities in Demat Please contact NSDL helpdesk by sending a request at evoting@nsdl.co.in or call at toll free no.: 1800 1020 990 and 1800 22 44 30.
+Login type Helpdesk details Individual Shareholders holding securities in Demat mode with CDSL Please contact CDSL helpdesk by sending a request at helpdesk.evoting@cdslindia.com or contact at toll free no. 1800-2255-33 holding securities in Demat Please contact NSDL helpdesk by sending a request at evoting@nsdl.co.in or call at toll free no.: 1800 1020 990 and 1800 22 44 30.